R-15 (concert): Synopsis

-The concert opened with Velasquez's performance of her first single "Love Me Again" accompanied by the Manila Philharmonic Orchestra.
-She continued with two songs from her 1987 debut studio album Regine: "Urong Sulong" and "Kung Maibabalik Ko Lang".
-Shortly after, she sang "Narito Ako", before performing her cover of ABBA's "Dancing Queen", which was mashed with Orleans's "Dance With Me".
-During "Follow The Sun", Velasquez went down to the audience section and interacted with the crowd.
-Next, she began with "You've Made Stronger" and then performed a medley of her duets joined by her background vocalists.
+The concert opened with Velasquez's performance of "Love Me Again" accompanied by the Manila Philharmonic Orchestra.
+She continued with two songs from her debut studio album: "Urong Sulong" and "Kung Maibabalik Ko Lang".
+Shortly after, she sang "Narito Ako" from Nineteen 90 (1990), before performing her cover of ABBA's "Dancing Queen" from her album R2K (2000), which was mashed with Orleans's "Dance with Me", a song from the cover album Retro (1996).
+During "Follow the Sun", a single from her Asian release Listen Without Prejudice (1994), Velasquez approached and mingled with the audience.
+Next, she began with "You've Made Stronger" from My Love Emotion (1995) and performed a medley of her duets joined by her background vocalists.

-The setlist continued with an acoustic performance of "Sana Maulit Muli", which was followed by renditions of Velasquez's soundtrack themes, "Kailangan Ko'y Ikaw", "Pangako", and "You Are My Song".
+The setlist continued with an acoustic performance of a track from her 1993 album Reason Enough titled "Sana Maulit Muli", which was followed by renditions of Velasquez's soundtrack themes, "Kailangan Ko'y Ikaw", "Pangako", and "You Are My Song".
 She followed this with her cover of Jeffrey Osborne's "On the Wings of Love".
-The next number saw her perform a Spanish version of her single "Ikaw", which was entitled "Tu".
-At this point, Southern Sons's "You Were There" was performed, before closing the show with "You'll Never Walk Alone".
-After the song ended, she bowed and thanked the audience before exiting the stage.
-For the encore, Velasquez returned onstage for a performance of "Tuwing Umuulan" and "Never Ever Say Goodbye".
+The next number saw her perform a Spanish version of her single "Ikaw" from Drawn (1998), entitled "Tu".
+Southern Sons's "You Were There" was performed, before Velasquez closed the show with "You'll Never Walk Alone".
+After the song, she bowed and thanked the audience before exiting the stage.
+For the encore, Velasquez returned onstage for "Tuwing Umuulan" and "Never Ever Say Goodbye".